jeremyn/simple-ebook-manager/README.md

 * you want an all-in-one solution that handles every aspect of managing your ebooks.
 * you want a GUI or you want to browse your ebooks by cover.
 * you want your ebook manager to modify or otherwise process your ebook files: update metadata inside your ebooks, convert format, transfer to a device or upload to a cloud service.

+## Installation

+There are no requirements other than Python 3.10 or greater and a recent version of the external SQLite library if your installed Python uses one.
+(This generally means Linux, and if your distribution provides Python 3.10 or greater, the SQLite library provided along with it should be recent enough.)

+You don't need any external Python packages and there is no install script.
+Just clone the repository, read the documentation and go.

 ## Quickstart Example